-- A. Install rustic benches where appropriate. - B. Maintain existing open space through mowing and grazing. - C. Install two viewing platforms utilizing light-penetrating decking, one being the duck blind.
+- A. Install rustic benches where appropriate. - B. Maintain existing open space through mowing and grazing. - C. Install one viewing platforms utilizing light-penetrating decking.

 Objective 7: Entertain possibilities for other trail links.

 - A. Create new trails as necessary to connect the property to future conservation land and trail easements. - B. Relocate trails if needed to connect to existing future trails and ways on abutting properties.